abaxoth0/SentinelRBAC/README.md

 -   **LoadSchema(path string)** - Open and reads configuration file (JSON) at the specified path, then this method parse it and assign to `Schema` variable.
 This method also validates `Schema` permissions and merges default roles with service specific roles, so consider this method as recommended way of `Schema` initialization.

--   **NewSchemaBuilder** - Creates builder for schema.
-When all desired fields will be set use method `Build`, which will assign schema that was built to `Schema` variable.

 ### ROLES

 Roles can be specified by default or services can have their own roles.